greenshot/greenshot/pages/privacy-policy.markdown

 ### Greenshot for Mac
 Our Mac application does not send any data to our or any other servers.

+## Your Contribitions
+If you want to contribute code (or anything else that might be subject to copyright) to our repository we ask you to sign a Contributor License Agreement (CLA), like many other open source projects.
+Your signature will be stored in [CLAassistant] by SAP SE.
+See also: [CLAassistant's Terms of Service & Privacy Policy]

 [Github's Privacy Statement]: https://help.github.com/articles/github-privacy-statement/
 [Cloudflare's Privacy Policy]: https://www.cloudflare.com/privacypolicy/
 [Google's Privacy Policy]: https://policies.google.com/privacy